What types of scholarships are available?

 How do I receive a scholarship for my child?

 Your application is used for both Original and Overflow Scholarships.
 We have multiple award cycles each school year; only one application is required per school year.
 Application Deadlines can be found here.

-ACSTO can only make an award if your student is currently attending, or in the enrollment process, for the school named on your application.
+ACSTO can only make an award if your student is currently enrolled at the school named on the application.

 How are scholarships awarded and what factors are considered?